 So we follow every new trend… even if it’s not really our style.

-We wear outfits that are revealing, restrictive, or plain impractical—just to look like we’ve got body-ody for days.
+We wear outfits that are revealing, restrictive, or plain impractical—just to give the illusion we’ve got body-ody for days.

-We spend most of our lives trying to look younger—and treat visible aging like a personal failure.
+We spend most of our lives trying to look youthful—and treat visible aging like a personal failure.

-We invest hours and money trying to look feminine, flawless, and filtered—like the airbrushed influencers and celebrities we scroll past every day.
+We invest hours and money to appear feminine, flawless, and filtered—like the airbrushed influencers and celebrities we scroll past every day.

 All so, at the end of the day, men who don’t even take the time to wash their face—let alone their ass—will decide if we’re “sexy enough.”